Online Algorithms to Schedule a Proportionate Flexible Flow Shop of Batching Machines: Lower Bounds for the Completion Times at each Stage

-Clearly, due to Properties (\ref{Equ:ProcTime}) and (\ref{Equ:BatchSize}), the values $c^\ast_{ij}$ defined this way are a lower bound for the completion times of a permutation schedule for a PFFB, as stated in the following lemma.
+Clearly, by inductive application of the two properties (\ref{Equ:ProcTime}) and (\ref{Equ:BatchSize}), the values $c^\ast_{ij}$ defined this way are a lower bound for the completion times of a permutation schedule for a PFFB, as stated in the following lemma.